 I love travelling the world so long distance uncomfortable travel is unfortunately necessary.
 A few ways in which I try and make it a little nicer is by travelling with my iPod, taking plenty of yummy snacks, downloading a film, having a good book and catching up on sleep.

 Have a fantastic journey and safe travels.

-What do you think of these methods of travel?
+What do you think of these methods of getting around the Philippines?
 What has been your best/worse travel experience?
 Please comment below.
 Don’t forget to subscribe (It’s free!) to my blog for more posts like this and interesting travel tips.

 I have been to Philippines once.
 I loved the entire Philippines experience.
 El nido with the lagoons,sunsets and beach were amazing!!
 The whale sharks in Cebu were a definite highlight + an experience i will never forget.
 Boracay +ariels point was so much fun.

 What a variety of ways to travel.
 After seeing the jeepneys and the tricycles, I think I might have to take a ride in them even if I don’t have anywhere to go.
 Just to say I had the experience would be reason enough for me.

 The jeepneys of the Philippines sound like maxi-taxis in Trinidad and Tobago.
 Even if you’re the first passenger, you usually have to wait for a maxi-taxi to “fill up” before it leaves the station/depot and the ride can be torturous (especially on roads) because they stop to drop off passengers very frequently.

 These are some great travel picks, travelling in another country needs some useful advises, this is one of the best.
 Transport in each country can take a toll on you, and be expensive but public transports are some much good.
 Thanks for sharing, I really liked the idea of buses.